Dishwasher Size Guide – Types, Dimensions, Capacity & Advice

 No. Dishwashers are not all the same width.
 They will vary depending on the type and model of the appliance.

 - Standard Dishwashers: Whether freestanding or integrated, standard dishwashers usually have a width of approximately 60 cm (or about 24 inches).

 - Slimline Dishwashers: As their name suggests, slimline dishwashers are narrower.
 They typically measure about 45 cm (or approximately 18 inches) in width.
 Ideal for a small space.

 Are all dishwashers the same height?

 No. While many dishwashers do fall within a common height range, not all dishwashers are the same height.
-The height of dishwashers can differ depending on the type, brand, or model.

 The most common heights are:

 - Integrated Dishwashers: Typically 82 cm (32 inches)

 - Freestanding Dishwasher: Typically 85 cm (33.5 inches)

 - XXL Integrated Dishwashers: Typically 87 cm (34 inches)